 When he attempted to specify some of the alleged errors, it turned out that his principal objection had to do with the rendering of certain ecclesiastical terms.
 Tyndale had translated the word for “priest” as “senior” (later, “elder”); the word for “Church” as “congregation”; the word for “penance” as “repentance”; the word for “confess” as “[ac]knowledge”; the word for “grace” as “favor”; and the word for “charity” as “love.”
 (Bobrick, Wide as the Waters, page 112)

-More pursued and finally nabbed Tyndale, burning him at the stake and dumping his ashes in the river.
+More finally nabbed Tyndale, burning him at the stake and dumping his ashes in the river.
 Even though the Latin Vulgate agreed mostly with the Egyptian texts, today the Catholics are using the very same critical text used for modern Protestant Bibles, and are now translating those passages “repent.”
 So I guess that is one compromise they are willing to make to have an ecumenical, compromised Bible.
 The RCC is trying to win over the Protestants.

 There were several other English translations during the next 100 years, such as the Coverdale (1535), Matthew’s Bible (1537), Great Bible (1539), Geneva (1560), Bishops’ (1568), and the King James (1611), as well as translations into French, Spanish and many other languages.
 Since Russia converted to Christianity in the 10th century by means of Constantinople, it is a good guess that the Russian Bible is also from the Byzantine text.